For all Faculty and Staff in the AAUP Bargaining Unit.

-These titles are used for tenure track and tenured positions usually appointed for a nine month period.
-Normally, the maximum time one may spend in the tenure track is seven years.
-The University Laws and ByLaws (12th Edition Revised, 4/12/96) describe the qualifications for appointment and promotion to each rank (Appendix A and below with each title).
-The annual Chancellor’s memorandum outlines selected procedures for Promotion, Tenure and Reappointment (PTR), including the dates for each step (Appendix B).
+These titles are used for tenure-track and tenured positions usually appointed for a nine month period.
+Normally, the maximum time one may spend in the tenure-track is seven years.
+The By-Laws of the University of Connecticut describe the qualifications for appointment and promotion to each rank.

 To provide continuing medical benefits for nine month faculty, their salary is paid out over a twelve month period on a bi-weekly basis.
-Those positions which require year round work are identified as eleven month faculty positions.
-The position title is appended with the eleven month designation, e.g., Associate Professor – 11 month.
-The twelfth month is usually considered vacation time.
+Faculty positions that require year-round work are compensated the equivalence of 11 months, and the twelfth month is considered vacation time.

 This title is awarded by the University’s Board of Trustees to tenured nine month faculty members for outstanding scholarship and distinguished service to the University.
-As of August 2014 the title has been bestowed on eight faculty members throughout the University’s history: Harry J. Hartley, Anthony T. DiBenedetto, John Patterson (Health Center), Kenneth Wilson, Albert Cohen, Hildegard Emmel, Philip E. Austin, and Cato T. Laurencin.
+As of August 2014 the title has been bestowed on 28 faculty members throughout the University’s history.

-The University ByLaws describe the qualifications for this faculty rank as follows:
+The By-Laws describe the qualifications for this faculty rank as follows:

-“(1) Service here or elsewhere as an associate professor of at least five years except when there is evidence that he or she is of superior ability as compared with other associate professors.
-(2) Evidence that he or she is regarded by colleagues within and without the University as a capable, mature teacher, and a recognized scholar.”
-(Article XV.J.3.d)
+“(i) Service here or elsewhere as an associate professor of at least five years except when there is evidence that he/she is of superior ability as compared with other associate professors.

-“Continued growth in the qualities desired in all teachers, especially, consensus among colleagues that the faculty member is making a substantial contribution to the advancement of knowledge in his or her field.”
-(Article XV.J.3.c)
+“Continued growth in the qualities desired in all faculty members, especially evidence that he/she is keeping abreast of the times in method and subject matter, and a consensus among colleagues that the faculty member is making a substantial contribution to the advancement of knowledge in his/her field” (Article XIV.D.3.c).

 The text continues with the following note regarding assistant professors:

-(2) A consensus on the part of those qualified to judge that the faculty member's training, experience, and interest in his or her subject are appropriate for the performance of the duties to be assigned.
+“(ii) A consensus on the part of those qualified to judge that the faculty member's training, experience, and interest in his/her subject are appropriate for the performance of the duties to be assigned.

-For certain types of teaching, it may be more desirable to appoint persons whose qualifications will not ordinarily entitle them to advance into the upper levels of rank and salary.
-In some fields, for example in the creative arts, the possession of the Ph.D. is not the best criterion of professional competence.”
-(Article XV.
-J. 3.a)
+“(iii) For certain types of teaching, it may be more desirable to appoint persons whose qualifications will not ordinarily entitle them to advance into the upper levels of rank and salary.